vinceallenvince/FloraJS/README.markdown

 #### Camera

 In the above example, we have a fixed, third-person perspective of our World.
 But Flora can also provide a first-person perspective from the point of view of an Agent.
 Setting 'controlCamera' to 'true' on an agent will force Flora's camera to track that agent.
-Of course there can only be one agent controlling the World's Camera.
+Of course, there can only be one agent controlling the World's Camera.

         Flora.System.start(function () {

           var universe = Flora.universe.first(),
-              uw = universe.width,
-              uh = universe.height;
+              windowSize = Flora.Utils.getWindowSize(),
+              uw, uh;

           universe.update({
             gravity: new Flora.Vector(),
             borderWidth: 1,
             borderStyle: 'solid',
-            borderColor: [100, 100, 100]
+            borderColor: [100, 100, 100],
+            width: windowSize.width * 1.5,
+            height: windowSize.height * 1.5
           });

+          uw = universe.width;
+          uh = universe.height;

           var heat1 = new Flora.Heat({
             location: new Flora.Vector(uw * 0.25, uh * 0.15)